vanister/tien-len-ai/projects/game-engine/instructions.md

 - Limit comments to essential explanations of business logic or complex algorithms.
 - Prefer explicit, readable code over terse implementations.
 - Use descriptive variable and function names.
+- Follow the rules in the `.editorconfig` file